TanyaGoel05/frontend-nanodegree-mobile-portfolio-1/README.md

 ###Recommended approach

 You are recommended to use SimpleHTTPServer if Python has been installed (Mac OS X and Linux should have pre-installed version).
-Open a terminal window, use cd  command to get in the dest directory and run the following command:
+Decompress the file in Explorer (Windows) or Finder (Mac), open a terminal window, use cd  command to get in the file folder and run the following command:

+* cd dest
-python -m SimpleHTTPServer
+* python -m SimpleHTTPServer

 After it starts, a web browser window should be jump up.
 If you don't see the window, then type http://localhost:8000 into web browser address line and press Enter.